Ukraine Animal Rescue…

 At least now we’re hearing reports of pets saved by their owners, Ukraine Animal Rescue.
 Or even how we can help…

-“We are so honored and feel so fortunate that People, Pets & Vets recently donated $50,000 to the American Veterinary Medical Fund to help their cause of rescuing the stranded pets in Ukraine,” said Dr. Michael Murphy, founder of People, Pets & Vets (PPV) about his organization’s recent gift to facilitate Ukraine animal rescue.
+“We are so honored and feel so fortunate that People, Pets & Vets recently donated $50,000 to the American Veterinary Medical Fund.
+This helps their cause of rescuing the stranded pets in Ukraine.”
+This was said Dr. Michael Murphy, founder of People, Pets & Vets (PPV).
+About his organization’s recent gift to facilitate Ukraine animal rescue.

 Amid the chaos of the Ukraine war, The American Veterinary Medical Foundation (AVMF) is helping rescue distressed pets.
 “People and animals in war-torn Ukraine need our help.
 Veterinary clinics, rescue organizations, and shelters are making every effort to provide urgent medical care as the number of displaced animals grows along with food and supply shortages and devastating structural damage.